irfanbroo/imdb_scraper/README.md

 # IMDb Movie Scraper 🎬

-Use this for scrapping imdb for reviews and ratings, this scipt uses selenium because Selenium acts as a browser automation tool, enabling us to interact with the IMDb website just like a real user would.Many websites try to block scrapers by requiring JavaScript execution, Selenium, running a real browser, makes our scraper appear as a legitimate user.
+Use this for scrapping imdb for reviews and ratings, this scipt uses selenium because Selenium acts as a browser automation tool, enabling us to interact with the IMDb website just like a real user would.
+Many websites try to block scrapers by requiring JavaScript execution, Selenium, running a real browser, makes our scraper appear as a legitimate user.

 ## 🛠 Technologies Used